 The volunteers will work as advisers and will bring their wealth of knowledge and experience of the world of work to help develop a comprehensive action plan for careers education which will fully support young people between 11 and 18 years old.

-With support from the national Careers and Enterprise Company, the Coast to Capital is working through its partners to deliver this national programme across the region.
+With support from the national Careers and Enterprise Company, the Coast to Capital Local Enterprise Partnership is working through its partners to deliver this national programme across the region.

-The Network is currently recruiting senior, local business individuals across the two counties.
+Our aim is to be working with up to 100 schools and colleges across the area this year and we are currently looking to recruit senior, local business individuals.
 We are looking for charismatic, innovative and passionate individuals to help us achieve this strategic link and set the next generation of our workforce on the path to success.

 To be an Enterprise Adviser, ideally you will be: